 4. Best Home Fashion Thermally Insulated Blackout Curtains

 If you have trouble sleeping, then these blackout curtains are ideal for you.
-The Best Home Fashion Thermally Insulated Blackout Curtains are high quality blackout curtains which create the ideal sleeping environment for your or your kids.
+The Best Home Fashion Thermally Insulated Blackout Curtains are high quality blackout curtains that create the ideal sleeping environment for you or your kids.

 Design: These curtains are made of 100% polyester and are fully machine washable.
 Even though the fabric is insulated and thick, it is soft to the touch.
 These curtains are available in a variety of colors.

 5. Eclipse Suede Energy-Efficient Curtains

 If you are seeking curtains that block out a tremendous amount of light then, the Eclipse Suede Energy-Efficient Curtains is an excellent choice.
 These curtains are made of suede and look very classy as if they could be placed on a theatre stage, yet they aren’t very expensive.